 - Creating support systems

 What are the Warning Signs?

-- Gambling more frequently or for longer than intended
+- Gambling or gaming more frequently or for longer than intended

 - Declining work or school performance